 - 3.11 It is inappropriate for an adult to share a bed or a tent with a minor when on a trip.
 Sharing a bedroom, other than a large group dormitory style room, must be avoided.
 Exceptions can be made for a parent or guardian who requests to room with his or her child. - 3.12 Church personnel shall not give significant gifts or grant special privileges or opportunities to a specific minor. - 3.13 Church personnel shall not accept expensive gifts from a minor or a minor's parent or guardian. - 3.14 Church personnel shall act responsibly in respecting private information received about a child.
 Information should be shared on a "need to know basis" or with permission.
 Information provided on permission forms shall be viewed or disclosed by church personnel only on a "need to know basis" or with permission. - 3.15 Church personnel shall not (a) illegally possess and/or use alcohol or drugs at any time, and (b) use alcohol or tobacco when working with a minor. - 3.16 Designated living quarters of priests and religious are exclusively for their use.
 It is permissible for close family members who are minors, with the consent of their parent or guardian, to have occasional overnight visits.
 Other minors are permitted to visit overnight only when accompanied by his or her parent or guardian. - 3.17 The Archdiocese of Baltimore strictly complies with Maryland laws requiring reporting suspected child abuse to civil authorities.
 Under Maryland law any person who has reason to believe a child has been subjected to abuse (sexual or physical abuse) must report the suspected abuse to civil authorities, even if the potential victim is now over 18 years old and even in cases where the alleged perpetrator is deceased.
-If someone associated with the Church, including clergy, employees, or volunteers in the Archdiocese of Baltimore, is suspected of abuse, the suspected abuse must also be reported to the Archdiocese of Baltimore's Office of Child and Youth Protection. - 3.18 Church personnel who have reason to believe a child has been subjected to misconduct by church personnel or have observed church personnel engage in inappropriate conduct or in an inappropriate interaction with a minor must immediately notify the Archdiocese of Baltimore's Office of Child and Youth Protection.
+If someone associated with the Church, including clergy, employees, or volunteers in the Archdiocese of Baltimore, is suspected of abuse, the suspected abuse must also be reported to the Archdiocese of Baltimore's Office of Child and Youth Protection.
+The report should include as many particulars as possible, such as time and place and persons involved or informed. - 3.18 Church personnel who have reason to believe a child has been subjected to misconduct by church personnel or have observed church personnel engage in inappropriate conduct or in an inappropriate interaction with a minor must immediately notify the Archdiocese of Baltimore's Office of Child and Youth Protection.
+The report should include as many particulars as possible, such as time and place and persons involved or informed. - 3.19 Church personnel must comply with all federal and state reporting laws regarding the reporting of child pornography.
+Church personnel who have reason to believe that any other church personnel are in possession of child pornography or have produced, exhibited, or distributed child pornography must immediately notify the Archdiocese of Baltimore's Office of Child and Youth Protection.
+The report should include as many particulars as possible, such as time and place and persons involved or informed.